VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Hoa Pasteur

-Pho Hoa has been opened for about 50 years, but the history of this brand dates back to before 1975 as a family business.
+Pho Hoa has been open for about 50 years, but the history of this brand dates back to before 1975 when it was a family business.
 This restaurant is located on the street where there were a lot of Pho stores 50 years ago.
-And it is not only where people can reminisce about the old days but to enjoy delicious Pho.
-The unique thing about Pho Hoa is that their portion is always full of Pho noodles, beef, and all kinds of herbs.
-And you can choose whether to add in your Pho the Chinese fried churros that are placed on every table here.
+And it is where people can reminisce about the old days and enjoy delicious Pho.
+The unique thing about Pho Hoa is that their portion is always full of Pho noodles, beef, and other herbs.
+You can choose whether to add the Chinese fried churros placed on every table here to your Pho.

 Address: 260C Pasteur Street, District 1